The Best Resorts for Yoga in Tonga

 Note that Tonga is an ever-evolving country with some services that accommodations provide changing with little notice.
 While we try to keep our accommodation listings up-to-date, know that some services may have changed.
 If you have an update, feel free to reach out.

-1. Matafonua Lodge
+4. [UPDATE] Matafonua Lodge (Ha’apai)

 Do yoga on stand-up paddleboards by day and stay in gorgeous elevated fales (beach huts) by night at Matafonua Lodge.
 The island resort located at the northern tip of Foa Island in Ha’apai provides a tranquil retreat for yogis.
 It’s the place to try something new with on-site fitness instructors offering SUP yoga classes.
-Nevertheless, if you prefer your feet on dry land, they have yoga mats too.
-As for amenities, the resort has an on-site restaurant serving a range of international and Tongan cuisine, as well as a huge range of activities from fishing to free bike hire.
+On the other hand, if you prefer your feet on dry land, they have yoga mats too.
+As for amenities, the resort has an on-site restaurant serving a range of international and Tongan cuisine, as well as a huge range of activities from whale swimming to free bike hire.
 Plus, one of the best snorkelling spots in Ha’apai is right off the resort’s beach.
-Find out more about Matafonua in the 10 Best Resorts in Ha’apai.

 Check Matafonua Lodge out:

-2. Sandy Beach Resort
+5. [UPDATE] Sandy Beach Resort (Ha’apai)

 The sister resort of Matafonua Lodge, Sandy Beach Resort is more aimed toward couples, offering modern double fales.
 The resort has a quiet stretch of beach where you can practice independent yoga.
 Otherwise, instructors from Matafonua Lodge also offer SUP yoga at this resort.
 Facilities at Sandy Beach include one of Ha’apai’s most up-market restaurants with a creative cocktail menu.
 You’ll also have full access to all of the activities at Matafonua Lodge.